tmmunroe/photo-album/README.md

 # Welcome to your CDK Python project!

-cdk deploy
+cdk deploy - deploys deployment pipeline; which in turn builds cloudformation for all stacks

-run lambda to create opensearch index
+run lambda to create opensearch index - set up proper analyzer for opensearch

-update api key and api endpoint in frontend app
+update api key and api url in frontend app